SEARCH

 We can always purchase some plants from a nursery—and we all do—but sowing at home comes with the added bonus of options and lots of them.

-There are countless types of flower seeds you can start indoors and I’ve provided a list of top picks to get you started.
+There are countless types of flower seeds you can start indoors.
+I’ve provided list of top annuals and perennials below to get you started.

-If you are new to seed starting (indoors or outdoors), you might choose a reliable seed like a marigold to decorate a border.
+If you are new to seed starting (indoors or outdoors), and want something easy and reliable, consider sowing marigolds to decorate a border.

 It’s not just satisfying to raise trays (and trays!) of happy seedlings but the savings can be quite substantial.
 My own seed starting was the secret to transforming a big bare lawn to a flower haven within years.

-For seed starting how-tos, my ebook, Seed Starting For Beginners shares everything.
-If you just need tips on supplies, this shows my low-budget seed starting setup.
+For seed starting how-tos, my ebook, Seed Starting For Beginners shares everything I do.

 Whatever you choose to grow, be sure to check that your choices are not invasive in your area.
 A good standard is to confirm that anything you grow will benefit local wildlife from insects to mammals.
-If it plays a positive role in the local eco-system, it gets a thumbs up from me.
+If it plays a positive role in the local eco-system, it’s likely an excellent choice.

 Contents